 Take plenty of Water: atleast 4 litres per person.

-For an overnight trek hire a villager who will carry firewood for you and will also be helful as a guide.
+For an overnight trek, take a guide from the base village.
+Ask him to carry some firewood on the way as there's not much vegetation on the top.
 The temperature gets very low during nightime so its essential that you have enough firewood to keep yourselves warm and cook food.

 What to see on the fort: